AdventurousWebDesign/adventurouswebdesign.github.io/_posts/2018-09-16-why-should-we-still-bother-with-wordpress.md

 have good reason for being skeptical about adopting it.
 It's worthwhile exploring alternatives where you can convince stakeholders to do so.

+---

+[^1]: To say nothing of premium themes and plugins, and their feature lists.
+      (Think War & Peace.)

+[^2]: Stains?

+[^3]: I acknowledge that this criticism loses some of its edge when you consider
+      that these rules were created 6 years into the WordPress project.
+(Also consider that it was another *7* years before a WP core contributor really bring it into the fold.)
+Retroactively updating decades-old functions to comport with new standards is no small task.
+But this is precisely the point!

+[^4]: A very cool seeming, quixotic take: https://wp2static.com/

 [12-factor]: https://12factor.net/
 [wp-usage]: https://www.codeinwp.com/blog/wordpress-statistics/#popularity